TheMaverickProgrammer/C-Python-like-Decorators/README.md

 }
 ```

 This decorator returns an `optional_type` which for our purposes is very crude but allows us to check if the return value of the function was OK or if an exception was thrown.
 If it was, we want to see what it is.
-We declare the lambda to share the same return value as the closure with `-> optional_type<decltype(func(args...))>`.
+We declare the lambda to share the same return value as the closure with `-> optional_type<decltype(func(std::forward<decltype(args)>(args)...))>`.
 We use the same try-catch as before but supply different constructors for our `optional_type`.

 We now want to use this decorator on our `double apple::calculate_cost(int, double)` member function.
 We cannot change what exists, but we can turn it into a functor using `std::bind`.